 What is Transactional Leadership?

 Transactional Leadership essentially rewards and incentivizes good performance and uses power to discipline employees based on poor performance.
-This leadership style has a strict structure and order based on process and control.
+This style of leadership in teaching has a strict structure and order based on process and control.
 Generally, transactional leaders are focused on maintaining the normal flow of operations today, not strategically looking ahead at tomorrow.

 Transactional Leadership Pros and Cons